ddot159/CMPE131Team6/Specification2.md

 ## Alternate Sequences

-Only if you have alt seq
+only if you have an alt seq

-* Step 1 alt. seq.
+* step 1 alt seq.

-* step 2 alt. seq.
+* step 2 alt seq.

 * etc

 ### Alternate Trigger

 ### Alternate Postconditions